dguest/ATHENA-retagging-setup/README.md

 #### Purpose of these scripts:

-Setting up Athena with retagging including DL1 in b-tagging-only framework in one go.
+Setting up Athena with retagging including DL1 in the FlavourTagPerformance framework according to [recommendations][1] in one go.

 #### How to use it:

 1. Start from a new lxplus session.
-2. To create a Athena test area, run
+1. To create a Athena test area, run

    `source create_TestArea.sh`

    and specify the name of the directory in which your test area will be set up when asked for it.

-3. **Once the test area is already set up**,
+1. **Once the test area is already set up**,

     `source setup_TestArea.sh`